The Wrath Of The Seas: Peculiarities of painterly manner

 As he was creating the painting, the artist used a complex painting technique, including a preliminary drawing with an undercoat graphite pencil, a few paint coats of various textures and directions, scumble, and overtone, strokes of various shape, thickness, and length, and diverse textured compactions.

 The painting was made in several stages.
 The principal outline is made in large strokes of medium thickness.
 Then finer details are portrayed over the layer slightly touched by fading.
-The bright cloud edges are painted with bristly brushes in short strokes that depict their round shapes perfectly.
+The bright cloud edges are painted with bristly brushes in short strokes that depict their round shapes.
 The concluding outlines (webby sections of the foam dissolving in the waves, water flowing from the rocks, etc.) are painted in translucent bleach scumbles.
 The foam of the waves is depicted with fine floating zigzags that oftentimes thicken into diverse bunches (on brighter surfaces).
 The human figures in gliding blue, emerald green, red, and ochre strokes are portrayed in a generalised manner depicting a common zeal for survival.